Joe-Merten/Gitversion-Test/README.md

 # Gitversion-Test
 A repo for just testing my `gitversion` script

-some change for the FeatureBranch
+- some change for the FeatureBranch
+- on more change for the FeatureBranch